dopry/electron-maker-velopack/README.md

 The delta generation mode to pass to the `--delta` argument of `vpk`.
 This can be `"BestSize"`, `"BestSpeed"`, or `"None"`.
 (Otherwise, `vpk` defaults to the "BestSpeed" mode.)

+Note that delta packages will only be generated if an explicit `outputDir` is given in the maker configuration (see below) and this directory contains the previous package(s) to compute deltas against.

 ### exclude

 A regex for excluding matching files from the package, to pass to the `--exclude` argument of `vpk`.